 This creamy vegan baked polenta is the perfect gluten-free side dish to go with any plant-based stew instead of the usual mashed potatoes.
-It’s also great served with some caramelized mushrooms and fresh parsley, or top it with a big spoonful of marinara sauce and some fresh basil.
+It’s also great served with some sauteed mushrooms and fresh parsley, or top it with a big spoonful of marinara sauce and some fresh basil.
 This polenta bake has a thick, satisfying, creamy texture and a neutral flavor that won’t get in the way of whatever else you’re serving it with.

 The main ingredient in polenta is cornmeal.
 Be sure to use cornmeal that is either a medium grind or coarse grind.
 If you choose a fine grind, the end result will be a gluey, pasty polenta that isn’t particularly appetizing.

 Polenta is often a bit on the bland side, so I opted to add some fresh garlic and some dried herbs to this recipe to give it more flavour than your basic polenta recipe.
 I went with dried thyme and rosemary, but you can substitute your preferred dried herbs.

 To give this polenta a creamy texture, I used unsweetened almond milk.
 You could omit the almond milk and just use water if you prefer, but the texture won’t be as creamy.

 You can also substitute your preferred plant-based milk if you require a nut-free version of this polenta or just aren’t a fan of almond milk.